leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 layout: post
 ---

-[Play Framework] [1] is getting a lot of attention lately.
+[Play Framework 2x] [1] is getting a lot of attention lately.
 Since I had recent first hand experience using Play framework for java developers to develop small web application, I decided to summarize my thoughts and concerns in the form of blog entry.